skip to main content

 Cash advances have the potential to negatively impact your credit score, depending on how much you borrow.
 When you take out a cash advance loan, you’re increasing your credit utilization by adding more to your credit card balance.

-The Fair Isaac Corporation, which determines your FICO score, suggests your credit utilization should be below 30% of your credit card limit in order to maintain or improve your credit score.
+The Fair Isaac Corporation, which determines your FICO score, suggests your credit utilization should be below 30% of your credit card limit to maintain or improve your credit score.
 For example, if you have a monthly credit card limit of $2,000, you should only have a $600 balance.

 Is a cash advance the same as a payday loan?